 When you signup to Worksome you join thousands of professional contractors and freelancers and get access to tailored jobs and roles.
 Worksome uses AI matchmaking algorithms to find the best contract and freelance work tailored to your preferences.
 All you have to do is create a free profile to find the best jobs and get work.

 Thousands of companies of all sizes — from startups to Fortune 500s — use Gun.io to hire new freelancers.
-They have the added bonus of pledging to look after their freelancers 100% during conflict.
-You will need a good online portfolio for the application process (LinkedIn, GutHub, etc) because they are required to complete your application.
+They have the bonus of pledging to look after their freelancers 100% during the conflict.
+You will need a good online portfolio that loads fast and looks good (for that I recommend CloudWays) for the application process (LinkedIn, GutHub, etc) because they are required to complete your application.
 Get accepted though, and you will get access to some of the best remote jobs available.

 Bark is the Amazon of services.
 Millions of people use them worldwide to find what they need every day.
 Hundreds of professionals have found online freelance work and grown their business with Bark.
 Once you signup you will start receiving leads immediately.
 Best of all, there is no commission and no hidden fees.